 \section{Conclusion}

-This paper studies the identification of an information structure from the distribution of equilibrium actions in a game of incomplete information played by a continuum of agents.
-To this end, we offer a canonical class of information structures and show that the class is sufficient to rationalize any equilibrium outcome, yet, parsimonious to admit sharp identification results.
-Moreover, it is shown that a canonical information structure characterizes the minimal amount of private information on the fundamental state that each agent possesses, as measured by variance reduction, across all observationally equivalent information structures.
-The lower bound is tight when there are no strategic interactions among agents, but in general, there is a strict gap, because agents' strategic motives confound their private information about fundamental and strategic uncertainty.
+This paper studies the identification of information structures from the distribution of equilibrium actions in a Bayesian game.
+We offer a canonical class of information structures and show that this class is rich enough to rationalize any equilibrium outcome, yet parsimonious to admit point identification.
+Moreover, a canonical information structure characterizes the minimal amount of information about the state that each agent possesses, as measured by variance reduction, across all observationally equivalent information structures.
+The lower bound is tight when there are no strategic interactions among agents, but in general, there arises a strict gap because agents' strategic motives confound private information about fundamental and strategic uncertainty.
 Still, the identified lower bound is useful for making predictions about equilibrium action volatility, which in turn shapes welfare measures in LQG games.
 This provides a way to make counterfactual predictions about the effects of policy changes on economic outcomes.